pdimens/harpy/blog/linked_read_data.md

 ## Linked Coverage
 Because of the "linked" component of linked-read data, we have an additional kind of sequence coverage to consider, which is **linked coverage**.
-Since linked-read barcodes preserve phase information, we can do an alternative kind of coverage calculation where you pretend that all the sequences with a shared barcode molecule are one big gapless sequence.
+Since linked-read barcodes preserve phase information, we can do an alternative kind of coverage calculation where you pretend that all the sequences with a shared barcode are one big gapless sequence.
 If you use your imagination that way, the name "synthetic long reads" begins to make more sense.
 Mathematically, the linked coverage (breadth and depth) should always be higher than the coverage from just the alignments themselves, as gaps between linked reads are counted as well.
 ![linked depth](/static/linked_depth.svg)